PSchwahn/PSchwahn.github.io/_posts/2024-03-02-koiso_inventiones.markdown

 	\\[N_J(X,Y):=[X,Y]-[JX,JY]+J[JX,Y]+J[X,JY]\\]
 	for vector fields $$X,Y$$.
 Are you happy now?

+[^dolbeault]: I shall not dwell on the origin and meaning of these differential operators, Dolbeault complexes and sheaf cohomology here -- instead, I will return to this topic on some later day.
 [^KE]: That is, a Kähler manifold $$(M,g,J)$$ where the metric $$g$$ is Einstein.
 [^trace]: The tracelessness is an automatic consequence of being anti-hermitian.
 [^complexified]: If you're uneasy with bundle manipulation, consider the following vector space analogue: A linear endomorphism $$J$$ with $$J^2=-\id$$ of a real vector space $$V$$ is never diagonalizable -- but if $$V$$ is complexified, then the complex-linearly extended $$J$$ has eigenvalues $$\pm\i$$, and the eigenspaces are conjugate.